Life As a Vehicle and Equipment Cleaner

 - Filter Changer

 There were about 369,200 jobs for Vehicle and Equipment Cleaner in 2016 (in the United States).
 New jobs are being produced at a rate of 10.7% which is above the national average.
 The Bureau of Labor Statistics predicts 39,500 new jobs for Vehicle and Equipment Cleaner by 2026.
-There will be an estimated 57,800 positions for Vehicle & Equipment Cleaner per year.
+The BLS estimates 57,800 yearly job openings in this field.

 The states with the most job growth for Vehicle & Equipment Cleaner are Utah, Georgia, and Idaho.
 Watch out if you plan on working in District of Columbia, Maine, or Wisconsin.
 These states have the worst job growth for this type of profession.

 Vehicle and Equipment Cleaners make between $18,630 and $38,280 a year.

 Vehicle and Equipment Cleaners who work in District of Columbia, Washington, or Vermont, make the highest salaries.

 How much do Vehicle and Equipment Cleaners make in different U.S. states?